xnox/fhs-slash-cache/cache/apparmor.md

 precompiled binary profiles.

-The profiles are compiled from their textual representation, and stored in subdirectories orgnazied by kernel features.
+The profiles are compiled from their textual representation, and stored in sub-directories organised by kernel features.
 The textual representations are normally shipped in the directories under `/etc` and `/usr`.